jeltechnologies/sheetmusic/README.md

 - Create an environment variable called `GEOSERVICES_CONFIG` which points to the YAML configuration file.

 # Data files
+The service uses data from both Opendatasoft and Openstreetdata.
+The data from Opendatasoft is mandatory, while Openstreetdata is optional.
+More data means more accurate results.

+## Opendatasoft
 Download the following files from Opendatasoft and place them in your dataFolder.
 The files from Opendatasoft are mandatory.
 Without these files the geoservice does not work.
 - 142 thousand cities from https://public.opendatasoft.com/explore/dataset/geonames-all-cities-with-a-population-1000/table/?disjunctive.cou_name_en&sort=name (download the CSV file)
 - 1.5 million postal codes from https://public.opendatasoft.com/explore/dataset/geonames-postal-code/export/ (download the CSV file)

+## Openstreetdata
+The geoservice has been tested with all houses files from Openstreetdata, which are 109 million house addresses.
 Optionally download houses information Openstreetdata.
 More houses files means better accuracy, but larger memory consumption.
-The geoservice has been tested with all houses files from Openstreetdata, which are 109 million house addresses.
 - Download the houses files from https://openstreetdata.org/#addresses.
 The streets and addresses files are not needed.
 - Unzip the `*-houses.tsv.gz` to `*.houses.tsv` and copy them to the dataFolder.